Saoud bin Abdulrahman Al Thani: Biography

-On 10 October 2025 he and U.S. Secretary of Defense Pete Hesgeth announced that a formal letter of acceptance had been signed with State of Qatar to establish an Qatar Emiri Air Force facility at Mountain Home AFB in Mountain Home, Idaho; it shall host a contingent of F-15s.
+On 10 October 2025 he and U.S. Secretary of Defense Pete Hegseth announced that a formal letter of acceptance had been signed with State of Qatar to establish an Qatar Emiri Air Force facility at Mountain Home AFB in Mountain Home, Idaho; it shall host a contingent of F-15s.

 Controversy

 Al Thani faced criticism for a November 2021 tweet in which he claimed Israel "controls" the United States and urged Qatar to increase its influence on American decision-makers.
 He responded to a follower with: "With correct planning and a strong will, everything is possible."

-He also sparked controversy in March 2025 after deleting a tweet originally posted on August 21, 2014, which appeared to express support for Hamas (a group designated as a terrorist organization by the European Union, United States, and United Kingdom) reading "We Are all Hamas… Oh Al-Quds, revolt and commemorate Al-Qassam!"
+He also sparked controversy in March 2025 after deleting a tweet originally posted on 21 August 2014, which appeared to express support for Hamas (a group designated as a terrorist organization by the European Union, United States, and United Kingdom) reading "We Are all Hamas… Oh Al-Quds, revolt and commemorate Al-Qassam!"